pwgraham91/FanSourceVR/README.md

 # FanSourceVR
-A React VR app that shows different angles of a sporting event
+A React VR app that shows different angles of a sporting event with video panels

 This was all built for the 2018 SXSW Hackathon
 ## Team Members